Single-orientation Crystalline Domains of Active Brownian Particles Lead to Collective Motions: Results

 \section{Results}

-To study the stable state of the system, we employ the order parameter $\rho_i=\frac{\pi \sigma^2}{4 v_i}$ to characterize the local density of each particle, where the individual cell volume $v_i$ is extracted from the Voronoi tessellation algorithm\citep{rycroft2009voro++}.
-The resulting probability distribution functions (PDFs) of $\rho_i$ are displayed in Fig.\ref{Fig.1}(a).
+We employ the order parameter $\rho_i = \frac{\pi \sigma^2}{4 v_i}$ to characterize the local density of each particle, where the individual cell volume $v_i$ is extracted from the Voronoi tessellation algorithm\citep{rycroft2009voro++}.
+The resulting probability distribution functions (PDFs) of $\rho_i$ are displayed in Fig.\ref{Fig.1}.
 All PDFs exhibit a pronounced bimodal shape corresponding to the motility-induced phase separation (MIPS), compatible with the previous results\citep{redner2013structure}.
-We divide the dense and dilute phases at $\rho_i=0.94$, the common intersection of all PDFs known as the isosbestic point\citep{paolantoni2009tetrahedral}.
-A magnified view highlighting this point is provided in Fig.\ref{Fig.1}(b).
+The isosbestic point---the common intersection of the PDFs---serves as a criterion for distinguishing the dense and dilute phases\citep{paolantoni2009tetrahedral}.
+Accordingly, we set the division at $\rho_i=0.91$ for Pe = 80 and $\rho_i=0.94$ for Pe = 100.

-For the purpose of identifying microphases in the high-density phase, we calculate the bond-orientational order parameter $\psi_i=\frac{1}{N_i}\sum_j e^{i 6 \theta_{ij}}$\citep{redner2013structure}, where $N_i$ represents the number of particle $i$'s nearest neighbors(identified by Voronoi tessellation algorithm\citep{rycroft2009voro++}).
+For analyzing the structure of high-density phases, we calculate the bond-orientational order parameter $\psi_i=\frac{1}{N_i}\sum_j e^{i 6 \theta_{ij}}$\citep{redner2013structure}, where $N_i$ represents the number of nearest neighbors of the particle $i$ (identified by Voronoi tessellation algorithm\citep{rycroft2009voro++}).
 In this formula, $\theta_{ij}$ signifies the angle between the x-axis and the bond connecting particles $i$ and $j$, with particle $j$ being one of particle $i$'s nearest neighbors.
-If these neighbors are arranged as a hexatic lattice, the value of $\psi_i$ will not change when the lattice is rotated by $\frac{\pi}{3}$.
-Thus, the argument of $\psi_i$ can indicate the orientation of the lattice\citep{bernard2011two}.
-Given that $\psi_i$ is a complex number with its argument ranging between $[-\pi,+\pi)$, we uniformly divide this argument into $n$ discrete bins.
-Consequently, each particle in the high-density phase can be categorized into different parts based on the argument of $\psi_i$.
+While the absolute value of $\psi_i$ measures the deviation of the neighboring arrangement from the hexatic lattice, its argument indicates the orientation of the lattice\citep{caporusso2020motility,bernard2011two}.

+We color particles inside the high-density phase according to the value of $|\psi_i|$, which approaches $1$ when the particle has a hexatic neighbor environment and is lower for lattice defects.
+The top row of Fig.\ref{Fig.2} shows that the high-density phase forms a hexatic lattice with some defects.
+We further assign distinct colors to different parts of the high-density phase based on the argument of $\psi_i$, thus creating clusters with these defects as their boundaries (middle row, Fig.\ref{Fig.2}).
+Here, the arguments are uniformly divided into $n$ bins, each part with a distinct color.
 Following the suggestion of Ref.\citep{caporusso2020motility}, we set $n = 6$.